 4. Don’t overuse the same hashtags.

-This is one of the most common mistakes I see on social media.
+This is one of my favorite hashtag secrets, and one of the most common mistakes I see on social media.
 You should be *constantly* trying new things — even something as simple as a new hashtag — to grow your brand.
 You can’t keep using the same hashtags day in and day out expecting them to magically turn into massive growth, especially if the SAME PEOPLE are seeing those posts over and over again.

 Diversify your social media a little bit and start rotating your hashtag use so you’re reaching different people with each post.
 What works well for one group might not work for the other, and you can gradually learn which audience resonates most with your content.